Harangi Dam: Birds

 A study conducted in the vicinity of the Harangi Reservoir from June 2016 to May 2017 recorded 44 species of birds.
 The best season for birds was post-monsoon (October–January) during which all species were found and about half the species were common or abundant.
 In the summer season (February–May), only Red-whiskered bulbul (Pycnonotus jocosus) and Yellow-browed bulbul (Acritillas indica) were occasional, others being rare or absent.
 In the monsoon season (June to September), only a few egrets and ibises were occasional, with all other species being rare or absent.
 Kodagu district has a much larger number of bird species, 214 being recorded in a study in 2016.
 The online database of bird observations, eBird, reported a total of 366 species sighted as of April 2024.

+Mammals

+The surrounding dubare forest area and near reservoir areas are known to harbor animals like deer and monkeys.